Mary Heath (politician)

 Mary Sullivan Heath is an American educator and politician.
-She has served as a member of the New Hampshire House of Representatives, representing Hillsborough 14, since 2013.
-She is a Democrat and serves as the House's Majority Floor Leader.
+She served as a member of the New Hampshire House of Representatives, representing Hillsborough 41, from 2013 to 2024.
+She is a Democrat and served as the House's Majority Floor Leader.
 She is the former dean of the School of Education at Southern New Hampshire University.

 Early life and career

 In 2009, she became dean of the School of Education at Southern New Hampshire University.

 Politics

-She has served as a member of the New Hampshire House of Representatives, representing Hillsborough 14, since 2013.
-She is a Democrat and serves as the House's Majority Floor Leader.
+She served as a member of the New Hampshire House of Representatives, representing Hillsborough 41, from 2013 to 2024.
+She is a Democrat and served as the House's Majority Floor Leader.

 In 2019, she was awarded the New Hampshire Democrat's Flag Day Award for her "incredible impact" on the Democratic Party.

 She endorsed Michael Bennet during his 2020 presidential campaign.